BOOK NOW

 Crowding occurs when teeth are too close together.
 Bunched teeth are often crooked.
 When this affects your most prominent teeth, crowding is a cosmetic problem.
 But there are also health concerns.

 When your teeth are crowded, brushing or flossing them is hard.
-Often, the teeth are so close together and positioned at such an angle that bacteria can easily build up in the areas where your brush or floss don’t reach.
+Often, the teeth are so close together and positioned at such an angle that bacteria can easily build up in the areas where your brush or floss doesn’t reach.
 This increases the risk of tooth decay and gum disease.

 Another problem you may face is uneven wear.
 Crowded teeth may not align correctly, and your upper and lower teeth may touch more often, leading to thinner and weaker enamel.